davewatters/sectech-ci-pp5/README.md

 ```
 python3 manage.py createsuperuser
 ```
-- Deployment to Heroku requires a `Procfile` with the following content
+- Deployment to Heroku requires a `Procfile` with the following content (Note: Procfile not required for Render)
 ```
 web: gunicorn sectech.wsgi:application
 ```

-### Heroku
+### Deployment to Heroku
+The project repository (repo) is at [https://github.com/davewatters/](https://github.com/davewatters/sectech-ci-pp5)

+~~The live deployed site can be viewed on Heroku [HERE](https://sectech-ci-pp5.herokuapp.com)~~

-The live deployed site can be viewed on Heroku [HERE](https://sectech-ci-pp5.herokuapp.com)
+Note: The live deployed site was later migrated to Render and can be viewed [HERE](https://sectech-ci-pp5.onrender.com).
+Just note that the following instructions are being left in this readme for now, but are specific to the methods used for the then Heroku deployment.

-The Project repository (repo) is at [https://github.com/davewatters/](https://github.com/davewatters/sectech-ci-pp5)

 Deployment of the site to Heroku was done as follows: